 AFA 2019 Atlanta Meetings Paper

-In this study, using data from 23 developed markets, we examine all four possible cases of stock return predictability in ownership-linked firms (OLFs): parent-subsidiary, subsidiary-parent, subsidiary-subsidiary, and parent-parent.
-We find that the returns of OLFs predict returns of the focal firm for all four cases.
-In particular, a simple long/short portfolio strategy for firms sorted by the lagged monthly returns of OLFs yields the Fama and French (2018) value-weighted six-factor alpha of up to 113 bps per month.
-The underreaction of focal firms to OLF returns is best explained by active internal capital markets – a specific mechanism unique to OLFs.
+In this study, using global cross-ownership data, we examine all four possible stock return predictability cases in ownership-linked firms (OLFs): parent-subsidiary, subsidiary-parent, subsidiary-subsidiary, and parent-parent.
+We find that OLF returns predict returns of focal firms in all four cases.
+A simple long/short portfolio strategy for firms sorted by the lagged monthly returns of OLFs yields the Fama-French six-factor alpha of 79-113 bps per month.
+These results are not subsumed by customer-supplier relations, or industry or cross-country return momentums.
+The return predictability in OLFs is best explained by active internal capital markets – a specific mechanism unique to firms with complex ownership.

-Keywords: Cross-listing, Earnings surprises, Investors’ inattention, Limits to arbitrage, Ownership complexity
+Keywords: Cross-listing, Decision-making commonality, Earnings surprises, Investors’ inattention, Limits to arbitrage

 JEL Classification: G11, G14, G15